Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 Six cases that were probable have been reclassified, meaning the national total is 1469.

-Bloomfield said some public health units are reviewing some probable cases and that is why some classifications have changed.
+Bloomfield said some public health units were reviewing some probable cases and that was why some classifications have changed.

-The Ministry will continue to do this, he said.
+The ministry would continue to do this, he said.

 There is only one case in New Zealand that is still be investigated.

+Bloomfield said the case was in Tauranga and while there was a "strong suspicion" of a potential link, it had not been confirmed.

+In response to a request for further information about the case, including when they tested positive and how many people were working on the investigation, a Ministry of Health spokesperson said no further information about the individual would be released at this stage.

-He said there will be ongoing monitoring of confirmed cases.
+Bloomfield said there would be ongoing monitoring of confirmed cases.

 Active management of cases means there are daily phone calls to those infected.

-He said a new Health Act order comes into effect tonight, when New Zealand goes into level 3.
+He said a new Health Act order comes into effect tonight, when New Zealand goes into alert level 3.

-Bloomfield said he was confident NZ can go into level 3 safely.

 He reminded anyone with health needs to not delay seeking help through GPs, or to contact Health Line.

-He said there is no doubt some people's treatment has been delayed in level 3.
+He said there was no doubt some people's treatment has been delayed in level 3.

 Going into alert level 3, the treatment of people with cancer will be prioritised.